Purchase and Distribution of Prepaid Cards

 - Complete payee information provides data that may be relied upon by the IRS during an examination to confirm that the University appropriately prepared forms 1099 when applicable.

-- Complete payee information provides an official name of record (SSN) for the recipient in order for the Controller’s Office to determine if multiple departments are distributing gift cards to the same individual, and if, in total, this individual received compensation that exceeds the $600 threshold causing the distributions to be reportable to the IRS.
+- Complete payee information provides an official name of record (SSN) for the recipient in order for the Controller’s Office to determine if multiple departments are distributing prepaid cards to the same individual, and if, in total, this individual received compensation that exceeds the $600 threshold causing the distributions to be reportable to the IRS.

 How do I order and load cards?